A deep dive into how Kubernetes makes GPUs accessible to containers, from bare metal to CUDA applications

 CUDA in a Containerized Environment

-When you run a CUDA application inside a container, the call stack looks like:
+When user run a CUDA application inside a container, the call stack looks like:

 ↓